GatesDupont/gatesdupont.github.io/_posts/2020-03-21-eBirdST-for-states.md

 ma = us[match(toupper("Massachusetts"),toupper(us$NAME_1)),]
 ```

-Now to the eBird data!
+Now to the eBird data.
+Here, there's a simple command in the `ebirdst` package that takes a six-letter species code of any of the species [currently available](https://ebird.org/science/status-and-trends).
 To find the six-letter species code, it's easiest to search for the species on eBird using [Explore Species](https://ebird.org/explore) and then taking the code from the URL.
 For example, the URL for Eastern Meadowlark is: [https://ebird.org/species/**easmea**](https://ebird.org/species/easmea), and we can use that.
 Make sure `tifs_only` is set to `FALSE` if you want to include variable importance in your analysis.
 Depending on the species, the resulting file can be quite large and can take a while to download.
 Go get a coffee while you wait!

 ```r
 "GETTING EBIRD DATA"